realworldocaml/book/book/gadts/README.md

     | Plus (x, y) -> eval x + eval y
 val eval : 'a expr -> 'a = <fun>
 ```

+In addition to minting a new locally abstract type `a`, the above
+syntax also allows for the function `eval` to use *polymorphic
+recursion*.
+Polymorphic recursion comes up when a recursive function
+wants to call itself at a different type from the one it was called
+with.
+That happens here, since `eval` will call itself on
+sub-expressions of different types, e.g., the condition of an `If` is
+of type `bool`, even if the overall `If` expression is of type `int`.

+That said, the above form is the right one to pick when you write any
+recursive function that makes use of GADTs, whether it uses
+polymorphic recursion or not.
+BUT WHY?

 ## When are GADTs useful?